openalloc/SwiftTabler/README.md

 Many additional `init()` functions for each table variant are generated via the code template `Templates/AutoInit.stencil`.

-To regenerate, run the [Sourcery](https://github.com/krzysztofzablocki/Sourcery) command from the project directory.
+To regenerate and re-format, run the [Sourcery](https://github.com/krzysztofzablocki/Sourcery) command from the project directory.

 ```
+$ brew install sourcery
 $ sourcery
+$ brew install swiftformat
+$ swiftformat **/*.swift
 ```

 The generated code will be found in the `Sources/Generated` directory.